Inaciocb/noteTakingWebSite/README.md

 A website for simple note-taking.

-Not anything Fancy,just meant for learning python, web development and Flask
+Not anything Fancy, just meant for learning python, web development and Flask